Why mindful parents say no to Time Out

 So, what does make sense in these moments is Time In.

 Time In means just that – taking time to be with your child after an episode of ‘bad behaviour’ or any other time when they seem to have ‘lost it’.

 Being with your child at times like this doesn’t mean you’re saying the behaviour is OK, or that you’re being permissive.

 Or that you’re giving them attention when they don’t deserve it – remember, at times like this they really need it.

-The point of time in is to give attention to the feelings that are underneath the behaviour and to help your child resolve these.
+The point of Time In is to give attention to the feelings that are underneath the behaviour; to connect with your child and to help them resolve these feelings.